ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 Controller environment
 ~~~~~~~~~~~~~~~~~~~~~~

-In the controller environment, collections MUST support Python 3 (Version 3.8 and higher), unless required libraries do not support these versions.
+In the controller environment, collections MUST support Python 2 (version 2.7) and Python 3 (Version 3.6 and higher), unless required libraries do not support these versions.
+Collections SHOULD also support Python v3.5 if all required libraries support this version.

 Other environment
 ~~~~~~~~~~~~~~~~~

-In the other environment, collections MUST support Python 2 (version 2.7) and Python 3 (version 3.6 and higher), unless required libraries do not support these versions.
+In the other environment, collections MUST support Python 2 (version 2.7) and Python 3 (Version 3.6 and higher), unless required libraries do not support these versions.
 Collections SHOULD also support Python v2.6 and v3.5 if all required libraries support this version.

 .. note::